 WVU Law’s award-winning Clinical Law Program develops practice-ready skills while offering important legal assistance to those in need.
 Under law school faculty supervision, students annually provide more than 40,000 hours of free legal aid through our law school’s nine law clinics.

-Clients can contact our clinic directly but are often referred by the local Legal Aid Society or by state and federal judges, tax court, attorneys, and social service agencies.
+Clients can contact our clinic directly but are often referred by Legal Aid or by state and federal judges, tax court, attorneys, and social service agencies.